 ROU assets represent the right to use an underlying asset for the lease term and lease liabilities represent the obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at the commencement date based on the present value of lease payments over the lease term.
 As the Company's leases do not provide an implicit rate, the Company uses its incremental borrowing rate based on the information available at the commencement date in determining the present value of lease payments.
-The incremental borrowing rate ranges from 3.2% - 6.6%.
-Lease expense for lease payments is recognized on a straight-line basis over the lease term.
+The incremental borrowing rate ranges from 3.0% - 5.1%.
+Lease expense is recognized on a straight-line basis over the lease term.
 Some of the Company's leases include options to extend or terminate the lease.
 The Company includes these options in the recognition of the Company's ROU assets and lease liabilities when it is reasonably certain that the Company will exercise the option.
-The Company has operating leases for its corporate office and certain equipment, which expire no later than September 2024.
-The leases have a weighted average remaining term of 1.9 years.